Propulsion-Power-TU-Delft/Metadata/EEoS-PINN/README.md

 ```
 The network is at first trained for 1000 epochs using data-fitting for the fluid entropy, after which the physics-informed machine learning process is initiated.

 Progress of the training process is displayed in the terminal and is logged in the folder ```PhysicsInformed/Worker_0/Model_0```.
 Here, plots of the training convergence process are updated every 10 epochs, as well as visualizations of the fluid thermodynamic state according to the EEoS-PINN and reference data.
+A copy of the training history of the PINN can be found in the folder ```PhysicsInformed/MLP_PINN```.

 ## Step 5: Run SU2 simulation